Boukherouk-Mohamed/BlogApp/README.md

   - Edit a Blog Post: Navigate to the blog post details page and click "Edit".
 Update the content and save changes.
   - Delete a Blog Post: Navigate to the blog post details page and click "Delete".
   - View Blog Post Details: Click on a blog post title from the list to view its details, including the author and creation date.
+  - Pagination: Navigate through the list of blog posts using the pagination controls at the bottom of the list.
+  - Search: Use the search bar to find blog posts by title or content.

 ## Contact